This post contains affiliate links. Please see our disclosure policy.

 - Scrape the cooled chocolate mixture onto the butter and beat on medium speed until well combined.
 The chocolate butter mixture should be thick, smooth, and glossy.

 - The chocolate mixture should now be room temperature and ready for the whipped cream.
 Add the whipped cream to the chocolate in three batches.
-Fold in the cream carefully with a silicone spatula, careful to prevent deflating the cream.
-Avoid the urge to stir.
+Fold in the cream carefully with a silicone spatula, careful to prevent deflating the cream by stirring.

 - Once all the cream has been incorporated with no white streaks remaining its time to transfer it to the baked pie crust.